n8sOrganization/simple-K8s-OIDC/README.md

 2. Copy everything between quotes after `{"id_token":` to your clipboard.

-3. Paster them into the `JWT String` input form at https://token.dev/
+3. Paste them into the `JWT String` input form at https://token.dev/

 Within the `Payload` output, you should see your username/email and groups you are a member of.